kartowka/Healthcare-website/README.md

 As for communication, we started using [Slack](https://slack.com/) for cross-notification convenience, we integrated Github, CircleCI & Clubhouse notifications to it which resulted in a really smooth and simple system where especially in things related to development because now we know who pushed what commits and because of it we minimized merge conflicts & requests.

+#### Sprint Nº 4
+In the **final** Sprint, we were tasked to implement the remaining of the system requirements (40%) we wrote in Sprint 2, just like in the previous Sprint, we divided the work among us and managed to achieve around 99% of the logic we were trying to achieve.

 ### Requirements
 Have `npm` & `node.js` installed.